sriyajammula/VLSI-notes/Physical Design/CTS/Clocking.md

 🕒 3.
 Clock Tree Synthesis (CTS) Complexity
  • Problem: Distributing clock to thousands of flip-flops with minimal skew and power.
- • Challenge: CTS must balance skew, latency, and insertion delay.
+ • Challenge: CTS must balance skew, and latency.
  • Mitigation: Use of H-tree or balanced tree structures, CTS-aware placement, and buffering strategies.

 ⚡ 4.
 Power-Performance Tradeoff